Introduction to midPoint Query Language

 </activity>

-matches filter operates on the container or structured value and specifies conditions that must be met by a single container value.
-It is in form of itemPath matches (subfilter), where subfilter (and item paths) are relative to the container, for example assignment/validTo < "2022-01-01" is same as assignment matches (validTo < "2022-01-01").
+The Matches filter operates on a container or a structured value, and specifies conditions that must be met by a single container value.
+It is in the form of itemPath matches (subfilter), where subfilter (and item paths) are relative to the container, for example assignment/validTo < "2022-01-01" is the same as assignment matches (validTo < "2022-01-01").

-The subfilter is any supported filter, where paths are relative to container and allows us to specify multiple conditions (joined using Logical Filters), which must be met by container value.
+The subfilter is any of the supported filters in which paths are relative to the container.
+It enables you to specify multiple conditions (joined using Logical Filters) that must be met by container values.

 activation matches (